A polynomial kernel for $3$-leaf power deletion: Preliminaries

 A vertex of a graph is \emph{isolated} if it has no neighbors.
+Vertices of a tree are also called \emph{nodes}.
 A node of a tree is a \emph{leaf} if it has exactly one neighbor, and is \emph{branching} if it has at least three neighbors.
-For graphs $G_1,\ldots,G_m$, a graph $G$ is \emph{$(G_1,\ldots,G_m)$-free} if $G$ has no induced subgraph isomorphic to one of $G_1,\ldots,G_m$.
+For graphs $G_1,\ldots,G_m$, a graph is \emph{$(G_1,\ldots,G_m)$-free} if it has no induced subgraph isomorphic to $G_i$ for all $i=1,\ldots,m$.

-We say that a reduction rule is \emph{safe} if each input instance is equivalent to the resulting instance obtained from the input instance by applying the rule.
+We say that a reduction rule is \emph{safe} if every input instance of the \LPD\ problem is equivalent to the resulting instance obtained by applying the reduction rule to the input instance.